Entera Bio Ltd. (ENTX)'s Financial Results Comparing With Novan Inc. (NASDAQ:NOVN) | New Business Observer

 Liquidity

-Institutional investors owned 14.7% of Entera Bio Ltd. shares and 6.6% of Novan Inc. shares.
-Insiders owned roughly 46.55% of Entera Bio Ltd.’s shares.
-Competitively, insiders own roughly 35.49% of Novan Inc.’s shares.
+Institutional investors held 14.7% of Entera Bio Ltd. shares and 6.6% of Novan Inc. shares.
+Insiders held roughly 46.55% of Entera Bio Ltd.’s shares.
+Comparatively, Novan Inc. has 35.49% of it’s share held by insiders.

 Performance